Spherical Equivariant Layers for 3D Atomic Systems

 The geometric information enters through the edges of the graph: for each pair of neighboring atoms $i$ and $j$, we compute the relative position vector, its length, and its direction.
 The direction is encoded using spherical harmonics, providing an equivariant representation of the edge geometry.

 The core of the network consists of equivariant message passing layers.
 In each layer, node features are updated by aggregating information from neighboring nodes.
-Let \(\mathbf{h}_j^{(\ell)}\) denote the type-\(\ell\) spherical tensor at node \(j\).
-For each neighboring pair of atoms \(i\) and \(j\), we have the distance \(r_{ij} = \lVert \mathbf{r}_j - \mathbf{r}_i \rVert\) and direction \(\hat{\mathbf{r}}_{ij} = (\mathbf{r}_j - \mathbf{r}_i) / r_{ij}\).
-The message from node \(j\) to node \(i\) is:
+Let \(\mathbf{h}_j^{(\ell)}\) denote the type-\(\ell\) spherical tensor at node \(j\), with distance \(r_{ij} = \lVert \mathbf{r}_j - \mathbf{r}_i \rVert\) and direction \(\hat{\mathbf{r}}_{ij} = (\mathbf{r}_j - \mathbf{r}_i) / r_{ij}\) for each neighboring pair.

 The messages are then summed over all neighbors \(\mathcal{N}(i)\) to update the node features: \(\mathbf{h}_i^{(\ell)} \leftarrow \sum_{j \in \mathcal{N}(i)} \mathbf{m}_{ij}^{(\ell)}\).
 Summation is a natural choice for aggregation because it commutes with rotation.